Peugeot iOn (2010-2018) review

 As its looks suggest, this car is very much intended for city driving.
 There's a good view out for the driver thanks to the tall and narrow body, and it's easy to thread through narrow streets and tight car parks.
 While it was on sale, the iOn rivalled the likes of Volkswagen e-up!, Renault ZOE and Smart EQ ForTwo.

-Compared to more modern electric cars, the iOn is a poor performer in most respects.
+Compared to more up-to-date electric cars, the iOn is a poor performer in most respects.
 Its electric motor makes only 66bhp and range on a full charge is quoted as 93 miles – but that was on the old NEDC test cycle.
-Most owners online reckon about 65 is as good as it gets.
+Most owners online reckon about 65 is as good as it gets in everyday driving.

 Charging fully takes around seven hours from a regular household socket, so the car is ideal for pottering around town during the day before being parked up to replenish overnight.
 It only gets a three-pin charging cable as standard; owners wanting to plug in to a fast charger or wallbox had to pay extra for an appropriate cable when ordering their iOn.